Skip to main content

 2:00pm ET/1:00pm CT

-The Center for Law and Social Policy (CLASP) and the Economic Policy Institute (EPI) invite you to join an upcoming webinar about equity in the child care and early education space.
-We are proud to co-sponsor this webinar with EPI’s Economic Analysis and Research Network (EARN) as part of their EARNTalk series.
+The Center for Law and Social Policy (CLASP) and the Economic Policy Institute (EPI) hosted a webinar about equity in the child care and early education space.
+We were proud to co-sponsor this webinar with EPI’s Economic Analysis and Research Network (EARN) as part of their EARNTalk series.
 EARN is a nationwide network of research, policy, and advocacy organizations fighting, state by state, for an economy that works for everyone.

-This virtual webinar will feature a child care provider, administrator, parent advocate, and nonprofit leader who will discuss the work happening across states to strengthen the child care sector and address the inequities that make child care particularly inaccessible for people of color and people with low incomes.
-The panel will also review the current federal landscape for child care and what needs to change to help families access the care they need.
+This virtual webinar features a child care provider, administrator, parent advocate, and nonprofit leader who will discuss the work happening across states to strengthen the child care sector and address the inequities that make child care particularly inaccessible for people of color and people with low incomes.
+The panel also reviews the current federal landscape for child care and what needs to change to help families access the care they need.

 Mark Greenberg worked at CLASP from 1988-2007 and was CLASP’s Director of Policy from 2001-2007.
 In the Obama Administration, he was Deputy Assistant Secretary for Policy and then Acting Assistant Secretary at the Administration for Children and Families.
 He is now a Deputy General Counsel at HHS’ Office of the General Counsel.
 His remarks are made in his personal capacity.